WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-* Now here's the catch and why we went into such detail about browser history mechanics and defining exactly what SPAs are: single-page applications break the initial design of browser history mechanics.
+* Now, here's the catch and why we went into such detail about browser history mechanics and defining exactly what SPAs are: Single-page applications break the initial design of browser history mechanics.
 * Why is this?
 The back and forward actions were built specifically to go back and forth between different pages.
-Since single-page apps only change their content without actually sending users to different webpages, the notion of back and forward is lost.
+Because single-page apps only change their content without actually sending users to different webpages, the notion of back and forward operations is lost.
 * Gmail and most email apps are single-page applications.
-Despite the content changing, you're always on gmail.com.
+Despite the changing content, you're always on www.gmail.com.
 Because of old browser history mechanics (the ones we've learned so far), pressing the back button will take the user to the last URL they visited — in this case, Wikipedia — when the user just wants to go back to their email search results.

 </aside>